Revisiting Softmax for Uncertainty Approximation in Text Classification: Introduction

-In this paper, we investigate the cost vs. benefit of choosing simple vs. expensive uncertainty approximation methods for text classification, with the goal of highlighting if more complex uncertainty methods should be employed by NLP researchers and practitioners who could benefit from their use.
-We focus on single deterministic and Bayesian methods.
-For the single deterministic methods, we study the softmax, which is calculated from a single forward pass and is computationally very efficient.
-While softmax is a widely used method, prior work posits that the softmax output is not the most dependable uncertainty approximation method~\cite{gal_dropout_2016,hendrycks_baseline_2018}, and as such it has been superseded by newer methods such as MC dropout.
-MC dropout is favoured due to its close approximation of uncertainty, and because it can be used without any modification to the applied model .
+In this paper, we perform an empirical investigation of the trade-off between choosing cheap vs. expensive uncertainty approximation methods for text classification, with the goal of highlighting the efficacy of these methods in an efficient setting.
+We focus on one single deterministic and one Bayesian method.
+For the single deterministic method, we study the softmax, which is calculated from a single forward pass and is computationally very efficient.
+While softmax is a widely used method, prior work has posited that the softmax output when taken as a single deterministic operation is not the most dependable uncertainty approximation method~\cite{gal_dropout_2016,hendrycks_baseline_2018}.
+As such, it has been superseded by newer methods such as MC dropout, which leverages the dropout function in neural nets to approximate a random sample of multiple networks and aggregates the softmax outputs of this sample.
+MC dropout is favoured due to its close approximation of uncertainty, and because it can be used without any modification to the applied model.
 It has also been widely applied in text classification tasks~\cite{zhang_mitigating_2019,he-etal-2020-towards}.

 To understand the cost vs. benefit of softmax vs. MC dropout, we perform experiments on five datasets using two different neural network architectures, applying them to three different downstream text classification tasks.
 We measure both the added computational complexity in the form of runtime (cost) and the downstream performance on multiple uncertainty metrics (benefit).
-We show that by using a single deterministic method like softmax instead of MC dropout, we can improve the runtime by $10$ times while still being competitive in performance to MC dropout.
-As such, given the already high computational cost of deep neural network based methods and recent pushes for more green ML \cite{strubell-etal-2019-energy,patterson2021carbon}, we recommend not discarding simple uncertainty approximation methods such as softmax just yet, as they are often surprisingly effective, while being more efficient.
+We show that by using a single deterministic method like softmax instead of MC dropout, we can improve the runtime by $10$ times while still providing reasonable uncertainty estimates on the studied tasks.
+As such, given the already high computational cost of deep neural network based methods and recent pushes for more sustainable ML \cite{strubell-etal-2019-energy,patterson2021carbon}, we recommend not discarding efficient uncertainty approximation methods such as softmax in resource-constrained settings, as they can still potentially provide reasonable estimations of uncertainty.